Scott Mellanby: Retirement

-Mellanby announced his retirement on 24 April 2007, becoming the first player to retire as a Thrashers captain (the four previous Thrashers captains, were either traded or signed elsewhere via free-agency).
+Mellanby announced his retirement on 24 April 2007, becoming the first player to retire as a Thrashers captain (the four previous Thrashers captains, were either traded or signed elsewhere via free agency).
 Mellanby left the game having played the 3rd most NHL games (1431) without a Stanley Cup victory, only behind Phil Housley (1495) and Mike Gartner (1432).
 The closest Mellanby came to the cup was when his Philadelphia Flyers lost to Edmonton in the 1987 Stanley Cup Finals, 4 games to 3.

 Following retirement, Mellanby worked for three years in the Vancouver Canucks organization as a special consultant to general manager Mike Gillis and the hockey operations department.
 Mellanby then spent two years as an assistant coach with the St. Louis Blues before stepping down following the 2011–12 season to pursue other opportunities in hockey.

-On May 28, 2012, Mellanby was hired by the Montreal Canadiens as Director of Player Personnel and became an assistant GM on July 30, 2014.
-On November 27, 2021 the club announced that Mellanby had resigned.
+On May 28, 2012, Mellanby was hired by the Montreal Canadiens as director of player personnel and became an assistant GM on July 30, 2014.
+He joined the St. Louis Blues as senior advisor to the general manager on July 11, 2022.

 Personal life

-Mellanby and his wife, Susan have a daughter, Courtney, and two sons Carter and Nicholas.
-Mellanby also is involved in many autism-related causes as his son Carter is autistic.
+Mellanby and his wife, Susan, have a daughter, Courtney, and two sons, Carter and Nicholas.
+Mellanby is also involved in many autism-related causes as his son Carter is autistic.
 Along with fellow NHLers Olaf Kolzig and Byron Dafoe, Mellanby is a founder of Athletes Against Autism.